azare242/Information-Retrieval-Spring2023-Project/README.md

 # Persian Search Engine

 This is a search engine project for the Persian language, implemented in Python using the Hazm library.
-Currently, it only supports boolean queries.
+Currently, it only supports boolean queries and raw-text queris for ranked retrieval.

 ## Prerequisites